jonathanprogram2/obel/README.md

-#  Obel – AI-Powered Web3 Intelligence Platform
+#  Obel | Long-Term Stock Investment Platform *(Ongoing)*

-**Obel** is a futuristic Web3 platform designed to help users explore meme coins, track crypto trends, and analyze real-time market sentiment.
-Built with cutting-edge frontend tech and a focus on immersive design, Obel blends AI insights with blockchain data to create a new kind of research experience for the decentralized web.
+**Obel**

+is a futuristic stock investing dashboard that merges the long-term, pie-based strategy of **M1 Finance** with the deep research and analysis tools of **Morningstar**.
+Obel helps users build diversified portfolios, track performance over time, and visualize holdings with interactive charts.
+Features include dynamic allocation pie charts, performance tracking, real-time price data, and a personalized dashboard—all styled in a sleek, Obel-branded UI.
+Future updates will introduce AI portfolio optimization, dividend yield rankings, and risk management tools.

 ---

 ## 🚀 Features

 - ⚡ **Animated, Futuristic UI** – Built with React, TailwindCSS, GSAP, and Framer Motion
-- 🧠 **AI-Driven Coin Intel** – View mock insights, charts, trends, and social buzz for meme coins
-- 🌐 **Explore Feed** – Scroll-based trending content cards with Like, Share, and Load More features
 - 🔐 **Login & Signup System** – Smooth authentication flow with form validation and animations
-- 🧭 **Web3 Wallet Integration (placeholder)** – Modular wallet modal for future blockchain connectivity

 ---